mnassrib/installing-hadoop-cluster/README.md

 ``hdpuser@master-namenode:~$ Stop_HADOOP``

-> # Install Hadoop with NameNode & DataNodes on Multi Nodes
+> # Install Hadoop with NameNode & DataNodes on Multi-Nodes

 In this second section, we proceed to perform a multi-node cluster.
 Three virtual machines (nodes) will be considered.
 If you would a cluster composed of more than three nodes, you can apply the same steps that will be exposed below.